 Many cases of trauma are seen at this Perth naturopathic clinic.
-Such injuries may include tissue bruising, back pain, whiplash, head injury, sprains and strains, tendinitis, tennis elbow, broken bones or fractures, cuts and lacerations, bruises, black eyes and ligament lesions.
+Such injuries may include tissue bruising, back pain, whiplash, head injury, sprains and strains, tendinitis, RSI, tennis elbow, broken bones or fractures, cuts and lacerations, bruises, black eyes and ligament lesions.

 In the more serious, emergency medical care is needed, but following this, homeopathy excels in the treatment of all forms of injury or trauma, as well as the trauma of surgery.
 Back pain itself is one of the most common things we treat, and many are surprised that homeopathy excels in the treatment of such a physical problem.